Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 3. Evoke the beauty of nature with green

-Green is in general a calming and relaxing color.
+Green is in general a calming and relaxing color and is generally considered the best color for a bedroom by paint experts.
 Being the Feng Shui bedroom color that represents nature, it’s one that makes us feel good and positive.
 ‘The poet and philosopher Goethe used to describe green as a useful color, a good color to have around,’ explains Francesca Wezel, founder of Francesca’s Paints.

 ‘Dark green is often used in traditional gentlemen’s clubs and libraries, goes well with wood and is a color that stimulates concentration and deep thinking.
 Light green is a perfect tone for bedrooms, as it is calming and relaxing and helps us to sleep well.’